SupplyWolf

 Automation Owns the Spotlight, Workflows Own the Complexity

-Automation, robotics, and AI dominated attention at MODEX — but they represent one layer of a much broader operating system.
+Automation, robotics, and AI dominated attention at MODEX, but they represent one layer of a much broader operating system.
+Hardware demos draw the crowds; the orchestration and integration work behind them is what determines whether any of it actually scales.

 SupplyWolf categories